Our team

 Michele Fernandes da Silva

 I have a deep interest in understanding how evolutionary processes generate and shape the spatial distribution and genetic structuring of natural plant species in time and space.
 Additionally, I like to work on research aimed at the conservation of tropical species.
 In a scenario of rapid global climate change, I also feel motivated to understand the relationships between spatial and environmental heterogeneity imprints in the genomes of species.
 My current interest is in the mangrove ecosystem, a curious environment because it is composed of few trees that are highly specialized in living in an environment stressful to other plants.
 In my project, through molecular, environmental and bioinformatics tools, I seek to understand how landscape elements contribute to the structure of the genetic diversity of two species of the genus Avicennia, widely distributed along the South American coast.
 ResearchGate, GoogleScholar, Twitter.
 (Michele is a PhD. candidate at University of Campinas, co-advised by Gustavo.
-She was awarded a FAPESP PhD. fellowship awardee)
+She was a FAPESP PhD. fellowship awardee)

 Miguel Piovesana Pereira Romeiro